Tastes just like a chocolate covered strawberry! This Chocolate Covered Strawberry Ice Cream is delicious and easy to make, too!

 - 1 cup semi-sweet or bittersweet chocolate chips

-- Hull and wash strawberries and slice in half.
+Hull and wash strawberries and slice in half.
 Place into a blender or food processor and blend until the fruit is pureed.
+Measure out the required amount of puree.
 Transfer to a freezer-proof container and place in the freezer for 30 minutes.